rgksugan/knowledge/3-resources/books/AI Engineering.md

 * AIs that can plan and use tools are called agents.

 #### Planning AI Applications
+* The more critical AI is to the application, the more accurate and reliable the AI part has to be.
+People are more accepting of mistakes when AI isn't core to the application.
 * Involving humans in AI’s decision-making processes is called human-in-the-loop.
 * Crawl means human involvement is mandatory.
 Walk means AI can directly interact with internal employees.
 Run means increased automation, potentially including direct AI interactions with external users.
 * If you’re selling AI applications as standalone products, it’s important to consider their defensibility.
 The low entry barrier is both a blessing and a curse.
 If something is easy for you to build, it’s also easy for your competitors.
 What moats do you have to defend your product?